Bug report #4100

 Because of this it might be worth adding to the "Specify CRS for layer SOME_FILE_NAME" an explanation something like "N.B. this means QGIS will treat the layer as if its original data is actually in the specified CRS.
 It does not transform the data to the specified CRS."

-#8 Updated by Médéric RIBREUX almost 4 years ago
+#8 Updated by Médéric RIBREUX over 6 years ago

 - Tag set to easy